 Centrally located at the southern terminus of 52 Street S.E., and along the top of the escarpment, the pedestrian-focused village core will be connected to the transit and open space network.
-Distinctive mixeduse buildings, commercial retail, higher-density multi-residential housing, dynamic open spaces and a Community Association site will create a unique destination within the community.
+Distinctive mixed-use buildings, commercial uses, higher-density Multi-Residential Development, dynamic open spaces and a Community Association site will create a unique destination within the community.